ddubson/dotnet-auth-identity-example/README.md

 6. `ClientCredentialsFlow.Client`, now having a Bearer token, turns to the `Produce.API` and asks for the protected resource again, but this time with `Authorization: Bearer [token]` in the HTTP request header.
 7. `ClientCredentialsFlow.Client` is now able to view the protected resource of the `Produce.API`

+## Authorization Flow 2: Code

+OAuth 2 Code (Implicit) flow is geared towards single page applications or other clients that have user navigation and authorization flow.

+Within this solution, the code flow is used like so:

+`Identity.API` is up and running on `5000`, `Produce.SPA` is up and running on `5010`

+1. `Produce.SPA` (Single Page App written in React)

+TBD

 ## Identity API service